Yeshivas Bais Yisroel

 Yeshivas Bais Yisroel (ישיבת בית ישראל), colloquially known as "Bais", is an English-language, Litvish Orthodox yeshiva for post-high-school boys located in the Neve Yaakov neighborhood of Jerusalem.
-Founded in 1985 by Rabbi Doniel Lehrfeld, the yeshiva's student body currently numbers over 100 students mainly from the United States, England, Canada, South Africa, Mexico, Chile and Australia.
+Founded in 1985 by Rabbi Doniel Lehrfield, the yeshiva's student body currently numbers over 100 students mainly from the United States, England, Canada, South Africa, Mexico, Chile and Australia.
 The yeshiva also operates a kollel for 40 married men, many of whom attended the yeshiva before marriage.

 Background

 Bais Yisroel is part of the widespread trend, over the past three decades, of yeshiva learning programs in Israel for post-high-school boys from the United States and other English-speaking countries.
 Thirty years ago, there were only a handful of such programs for overseas students at the Mir, Brisk yeshiva, and Ponovezh.
 Today, there are dozens of such yeshivas.

 Bais Yisroel was founded in 1985 in the Jerusalem neighborhood of Bayit Vegan as an offshoot of Yeshiva Toras Moshe.
 In 1994 the yeshiva moved from that location to its current location in the northern Jerusalem neighborhood of Neve Yaakov.
 The students sleep in dormitories which consist of converted apartments located near the yeshiva.
 The yeshiva owns and rents more than 10 such apartments yearly.